fernandoem88/rcc-loader/README.md

 // fontSizeLg?: boolean
 ```

-anyway, if you are using only _$cn_ and not _cssComponents_, you don't need this approach at all, since you can create just a _global-classes_ and reuse it in your component when needed.
+anyway, if we are using only _$cn_ and not _cssComponents_, we don't need this approach at all, since we can create just a _global-classes_ and reuse it in our component when needed.

 ## ternary property class